nishanths/zoom.js/README.md

 // away), or it can be dismissed programmatically by calling dismissZoom.
 // onDismiss is invoked as soon as the zoom is dismissed.
 Dismissal animations
-// and transitions may still be in progress when onDismiss is invoked. export function zoom(
+// and transitions may still be in progress when onDismiss is invoked.
+//
+// The image will not be zoomed if its naturalWidth and naturalHeight properties
+// are 0 (usually because the values are unavailable). export function zoom(
 	img: HTMLImageElement,
 	cfg: Config = defaultConfig,